 Spraying the area with alcohol (like rubbing alcohol or 95-100% ethanol like Everclear) helps release the essential oil odor.

 This worked particularly well when the essential oil was on raw wood.
-It did not help when the oil was on drywall.

 Step 5 Break Down the Fragrance